 Brian is able to salary sacrifice up to $15,500 of his pre-tax income to superannuation (the difference between the concessional cap of $25,000 less compulsory employer contributions of $9,500 based on an income of $100,000).
 Taken as salary, $5,797 of that $15,500 would go in tax.
 Make a concessional contribution to super and the tax could be reduced to just $2,325, a difference of $3,472!

 If there’s still money to spare after the salary sacrifice contribution is made Brian can look at making non-concessional contributions to superannuation where earnings will only be taxed at 15%, significantly less than his marginal tax rate, or consider relevant strategies for his partner.

 Getting it right

-If you’re approaching retirement, and because it is a complex area, it will almost certainly be worthwhile discussing with us what a TTR strategy may be able to achieve for you.
+If you’re approaching retirement, and because it is a complex area, it will almost certainly be worthwhile having a chat with your financial advisor as to what a TTR strategy may be able to achieve for you.

 General Advice Disclaimer

 This article contains general advice only, which has been prepared without taking into account the objectives, financial situation or needs of any person.
 You should, therefore, consider the appropriateness of the information in light of your own objectives, financial situation or needs and read all relevant Product Disclosure Statements before acting on the information.
 Whilst every care has been taken to ensure the accuracy of the material, Paradigm Strategic Planning or Sentry Advice Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
 Without limiting the generality of the foregoing, no person, persons or organisation should invest monies or take action on reliance of the material contained herein but instead should satisfy themselves independently of the appropriateness of such action.